Steve Bono: Journeyman years

 Bono finished his career with several short stints.
 He signed as a free agent with the Green Bay Packers in 1997.
 Bono spent 1998 with the St. Louis Rams.
 The following year, he signed with the Carolina Panthers.

+NFL career statistics

 Personal life

 Bono and his wife have two children, and live in Palo Alto, California.
 His son, Christoph, was the quarterback for the Palo Alto High School's football team and then played baseball for the UCLA Bruins.
-Christoph played with future Green Bay Packers wide receiver Davante Adams in high school.
+Christoph played with future NFL wide receiver Davante Adams in high school.
 Christoph also played professionally in the San Francisco Giants and San Diego Padres minor league systems and with the independent Gary SouthShore RailCats.

 An avid golfer, Bono held an annual golf event in the San Francisco area benefiting the National Kidney Foundation.
 Bono also played in the 1993 Pebble Beach National Pro-Am golf tournament, one of the most prestigious pro-am events in the United States.

-Bono now works for Constellation Wealth Advisors, an independent firm in Menlo Park, California.
+As of 2023, Bono works for Morgan Stanley as a financial advisor in Palo Alto California.